jiasong18/Ant-Media-Server-Wiki/Installation.md

 ### 1. Download Ant Media Server
 Download and save the Ant Media Server Community/Enterprise Edition from http://antmedia.io to your disk.
-Ant Media Server is being tested on Ubuntu 16.04 and 18.04 versions on CI.
+Ant Media Server is being tested on Ubuntu 18.04 versions on CI.

 ### 2. Open Terminal and Go to Directory